CamWeil/MATH4610/softwaremanual/nmqproots.md

    **Language:** C++

    **Description/Purpose:** This routine will compute the roots of a quadratic polynomial.
-This is a routine for solving any polynomial of the form ax^2 + bx + c so long as a ≠ 0.
+This is a routine for solving any equation of the form ax^2 + bx + c so long as a ≠ 0.

    **Input:** There are inputs needed for a, b, and c.